-Bob Crutchfield, CEO of TeleHealth Solutions, joins Health Professional Radio and examines the current state of telehealth on Health Professional Radio.
-Here he explores the paradigm shift in healthcare delivery during the pandemic and elaborates on his view on the new healthcare delivery model, which is becoming a more proactive, home-based care movement.
+TeleHealth Solution™ joins Health Professional Radio and examines the current state of telehealth on Health Professional Radio.
+Here we explores the paradigm shift in healthcare delivery during the pandemic and elaborates on the new healthcare delivery model, which is becoming a more proactive, home-based care movement.

 The mission of TeleHealth Solution today is to close gaps in access to care where patients are the most vulnerable and exposed and need care the most.
-We’re concentrating on the post-acute skilled nursing facility space as well as critical access hospitals in rural communities.
+We’re concentrating on the acute care hospitals in rural communities, critical access hospitals (CAHs) and also provide telehealth services for long-term acute care facilities and post-acute skilled nursing facilities.

 Neal Howard: Even if we all haven’t been sick, we all know that telehealth has exploded.
 The Covid-19 pandemic drove a lot of patients to their Primary Care via TeleHealth, and it proved to be very successful.
 In your opinion, what is the state of telehealth?

 What Covid-19 did for telehealth was it took a modality of care that had been on the sideline for many years in terms of provider integration.
 The teledocs of the world that are consumer-facing have done well but have not integrated telehealth into a care continuum as a viable and real point of care, where we’re part of the care delivery model and care workflow.
 Covid enforced that.